jbodika/CART-253/Assignments/ModJam/new-features-ideas.md

 4. Display the flies falling with the frog's tongue
 5. ~~**3 Lives? if the frog misses 3 times the game is over**~~
 6. ~~As the frog eats more flies it gets bigger and bigger~~
-7. As the game gets harder maybe a snake tries to eat it or when it gets at a certain number like 30?- decided not to implement this feature because it would interfere with
+7. As the game gets harder maybe a snake tries to eat it or when it gets at a certain number like 30?- decided not to implement this feature because it would interfere with the frog expanding
 8. ~~**Add sound when flies are caught**~~
 9. ~~**Add scoring system**~~